Sarah WalczykExecutive Director

 To contact Juliet, email JulietL (AT) Satterberg (DOT) org

-Lindsey joined the Satterberg Foundation in June 2018 as the Grants Database Manager.
-Lindsey came to Satterberg Foundation as a community organizer and social worker, and previously worked at Puget Sound Sage, City of Seattle, Asian Counseling and Referral Service, and JOIN’s drop-in center.
-They also co-founded ACRS’s Queer Vision Access Project and ILPS Seattle.
+Giggles joined the Satterberg Foundation in June 2018 as the Grants Database Manager.
+They support the grants process: payments, reporting, applications, and the database.
+Prior to Satterberg, Giggles worked at Puget Sound Sage, City of Seattle, Asian Counseling and Referral Service (ACRS), and JOIN’s drop-in center.
+They also co-founded ACRS’s Queer Vision Access Program and International League of People’s Struggle (ILPS) Seattle.

-To contact Lindsey, email LindseyC (AT) Satterberg (DOT) org
+To contact Giggles, email giggles (AT) Satterberg (DOT) org